walterhiggins/ScriptCraft/docs/API-Reference.md

  * priority - optional - see events.on() for more information.

-### events.vehicleDamage()
+### events.vehicleExit()

 #### Parameters

- * callback - A function which is called whenever the [vehicle.VehicleDamageEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/vehicle/VehicleDamageEvent.html) is fired

- * priority - optional - see events.on() for more information.

-### events.vehicleUpdate()

-#### Parameters

- * callback - A function which is called whenever the [vehicle.VehicleUpdateEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/vehicle/VehicleUpdateEvent.html) is fired

- * priority - optional - see events.on() for more information.

-### events.vehicleCreate()

-#### Parameters

- * callback - A function which is called whenever the [vehicle.VehicleCreateEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/vehicle/VehicleCreateEvent.html) is fired

- * priority - optional - see events.on() for more information.

-### events.enchantItem()

-#### Parameters

- * callback - A function which is called whenever the [enchantment.EnchantItemEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/enchantment/EnchantItemEvent.html) is fired
+ * callback - A function which is called whenever the [vehicle.VehicleExitEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/vehicle/VehicleExitEvent.html) is fired

  * priority - optional - see events.on() for more information.